BioImage-Archive/ai_training_course/env_setup/README.md

 Let's create a new envionment for machine learning:

-    conda create --name ml pip ipython --yes
+    conda create --name ml pip ipython ipykernel --yes

-We install ipython here so that nb_conda_kernels can detect any new environments we create
+We install ipython and ipykernel here so that nb_conda_kernels can detect any new environments we create

 And then switch to it:
     conda activate ml